TheAceOfBirds/SalemChurch/README.md

 a new project and I left that in.
 Feel free to use it, remove it, roll your own CSS or use another framework.
 It doesn't matter.

-Gulp was added to process SASS and Javascript.
+**Gulp** was added to process SASS and Javascript.
 Again, feel free to remove it, use it or ignore it.

+**Node.js** will be needed for this project as well because of **Gulp** and other packages, so, be sure you have it installed.

-##### Now, for the requirements
+#### Now, for the guidelines

+These are not hard requirements, but as many as you can do in a reasonable time is a good goal.

 1. Clone our repository.

 2. Create a form of your choosing, either a contact us form, a "profile" edit form or something else, that contains a variety of field types, i.e. text, email, drop down and checkboxes.

-3. The form should have client side and server side validation.
+3. The form should have server side validation and display error messages.
+Client side validation would be a bonus.

     A .NET MVC project comes with jQuery client side validation by default.
 I removed all of that.
 You can add it back in, use the [aspnet-client-validation](https://www.npmjs.com/package/aspnet-client-validation) package,